 - Cultivate a community to connect you with your peers to help celebrate your victories and provide support and information when you face professional challenges.

-- Provide a voice for libraries and librarians serving populations with special needs.
+- Provide a voice for libraries and librarians serving underserved populations.

 - Advocate for universal access for all library users.